dakshinatharindu/firesim-nvdla/README.md

 </p>

 ## Building Your Own Hardware
-The pre-built target we provided above is for a quad-core processor with no network interface, a last-level cache with the maximum size of 4 MiB, and a DDR3 memory model with FR-FCFS controller.
+The pre-built target we provided above is for a quad-core processor with no network interface, a last-level cache with the maximum size of 4 MiB, and a DDR3 memory with FR-FCFS controller.
 It is simple and easy to add NVDLA to any other configuration and build your own FPGA image.
 First, learn how to build a FireSim FPGA image by reading ["Building Your Own Hardware Designs (FireSim FPGA Images)"](http://docs.fires.im/en/1.5.0/Building-a-FireSim-AFI.html) and learn about the meaning and use of parameters in [`config_build_recipes.ini`](http://docs.fires.im/en/1.5.0/Advanced-Usage/Manager/Manager-Configuration-Files.html#config-build-recipes-ini).

 Once you know how to build a FireSim FPGA image, building your own custom configuration with NVDLA is easy.
 Simply, add a new build definition in `config_build_recipes.ini` and add `_WithNVDLALarge` to the end of `TARGET_CONFIG` parameter.
 For example, use the build definition below to build an image for a single-core processor with a network interface and a latency-bandwidth pipe memory model with the FPGA host frequency of 75MHz: